 For savers who want the benefit of professional investment managers making these asset allocation decisions for them, MaineSTART offers a selection of so-called lifecycle or Target Retirement Date mutual funds.
 These funds relieve you of the burden of asset allocation, rebalancing, and fund selection by basing your investment on a retirement date of your choice.
 After you select the fund that most closely matches your planned retirement, a professional money manager then chooses an asset allocation in the early years that assumes greater risk, changing the allocation over time to reduce risk as your target retirement date nears.
 For the vast majority of our participants, we think this is the most appropriate investment vehicle for their retirement savings.

 For participants who want the benefit of professional management, but want to have a constant asset allocation, MaineSTART offers a balanced option fund.
 A balanced fund is a stable mix of stocks and bonds, and may be appropriate for those with slightly higher risk tolerances.
 Keep in mind that the risk level of this fund is not designed to decline as you near retirement.

 Finally, for savers who want to customize and control their asset allocation, MaineSTART offers an array of broad market index funds.
 These funds help you with the allocation process by greatly simplifying it.
 The key decision is how much you want to invest in each type of asset.
 By using broad market funds, the participant can be assured they are getting appropriate diversification within each asset type, an important quality for any portfolio.
 While participants are free to use these funds either by themselves or in conjunction with the other options, this option is most appropriate for those well versed in finance and portfolio construction.

 With MaineSTART, more of your money is working for you instead of going toward taxes.
-The following shows the benefits of tax-deferred savings and how catching up can be costly.
+The following shows the benefits of tax-advantaged savings and how catching up can be costly.